NFDI4Culture/ANTELOPE/implementation/README.md

 To edit the `api.yml` definition file, you can use a tool such as [Swagger-Editor]().
 Start a local instance of the swagger-editor using docker by running: `docker-compose -f src/main/docker/swagger-editor.yml up -d`.
 The editor will then be reachable at [http://localhost:7742](http://localhost:7742).

 Refer to [Doing API-First development][] for more details.

-If the your IDE doesnt include the generated files from the build folder ("import cannot be resolved") try to reload via ./mvnw eclipse:clean eclipse:eclipse (for eclipse or vsCode).

 ## Building for production